B3Partners/flamingo-ibis/src/site/markdown/notes.md

   - Add the IbisReport component to the application, either as a sidebar component or a popup, configure it to use "ibis report component" as layer, select which attributes should be available as aggregate.
+-->
+### IbisReports component

+The IbisReports uses a special layer that is only to be used for the component and not anything else.
+Next to that it directly uses an "Attribuutbron" to retrieve data of the views specified in the control admin.

+  - Create a layer "ibis report component" based on the `v_component_ibis_report` that is created from the same view.
+Attach a WFS attribute source to this layer.
+  - Add the layer to the application, but give it a place of it's own in "Boomstructuuur met kaart" so it won't show up in the legend. eg.
+    `Applicatie > niet in de kaart > ibis report component > ibis report component`, turn on __all__ attributes.
+(Do __not__ add the layer to the "Kaartbeeld")
+  - Add the IbisReports component to the application, either as a sidebar component or a popup, configure it to use "ibis report component" as layer (IbisRapportages component kaartlaag (component view))
+  - choose the IbisReports attribuutbron to use for locating the views
+  - add the views to generate reporting buttons using the "Rapport toevoegen" button

 ### IbisLocationFinder component